<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 • Assumptions around the cost of debt and interest rates, and how they’ll affect the cost of borrowing.

 • Assumptions about what your units will be able to sell or rent for.
-Prices can vary depending on your location as well as supply and demand in the local market.
+Prices can vary depending on your location, particularly in the fastest-growing cities where strong demand can drive up both sale prices and rental rates.

 • Assumptions, in the case of rental projects, on how rents will grow and continue to add to construction profitability scenarios.